-502.4 PROVIDER ENROLLMENT
+502.3 PROVIDER ENROLLMENT

-In order to participate in the WV Medicaid Program and receive payment from BMS, providers of Behavioral Health Clinic Services must meet all enrollment criteria as described in Chapter 300.
+In order to participate in the WV Medicaid Program and receive payment from BMS, providers of Behavioral Health Clinic Services must meet all enrollment criteria as described in Chapter 300, Provider Participation Requirements.

-502.4.1 ENROLLMENT REQUIREMENTS: AGENCY ADMINISTRATION
+502.3.1 Enrollment Requirements: Agency Administration

-Each participating provider must develop and maintain a Credentialing Committee composed of senior licensed and/or certified staff representative of the disciplines or practitioners within the agency.
+Each participating provider must develop and maintain a Credentialing Committee composed of the clinical supervisor and/or certified staff representative of the disciplines or practitioners within the agency.
 This committee is responsible for overseeing and assuring the following activities: